reedwrogers/Dart-Vision/README.md

 1. **Mount your dart board** securely on a wall.
 2. **Lighting**: Ensure even lighting around the board to minimize shadows.
 3. **Calibration**: Place your ArUco markers in each corner of the dart board.
+   - use the "classic" dictionary.
+Markers 7,8,9, and 10 are what should be used at this link: https://chev.me/arucogen/

 ---

 ## 🛢️ Setting Up Postgres Locally

 This project uses **PostgreSQL** as the backend database to store game sessions and scoring data.
+Some of these instructions assume you are using some sort of Linux device to host this database.

 ### Install Postgres
 If you don't have Postgres installed yet: